mishushakov/dialogflow-web/README.md

 `yarn dev`

 When you done these steps, your default browser should open and redirect you to `localhost:8080`.
-If the port 8080 is already in use, you can give an `port` argument to connect to it at specified port
+If the port 8080 is already in use, you can give an `port` argument to connect at specified port

 Example using npm